 And with recycled pulp, moving to our micro fibrillation process produces 50% to 100% gains in strength properties but drops freeness levels due to the number of fines that are developed.
 That is a key reason to allow a maximum of 5% of the pulp to be micro-fibrillated.
 More than 5% causes freeness levels to drop to 100 CSF (mL) and below.
 When only 5% is mixed with the remainder of the pulp, however, strength properties increase and freeness levels drop only modestly for the pulp slurry.
 When you can create higher strength pulps without a sharp drop in freeness, papermakers will not have to slow down their paper machines—a key demand from paper mill management.

 And finally, the added strength from the Glu-Pulp® process allows papermakers to reduce the basis weight on grades, helping to lightweight their products.
 For example, toweling requires a machine direction (MD) tensile strength of 100 ounces per inch and a cross direction (CD) strength of 50 ounces per inch.
 Those strength properties typically require basis weights of 25 pounds/3,000 SF.
 Still, with Glu-Pulp®, papermakers can reduce basis weight to 23 pounds/ 3,000 SF, an 8% drop, while maintaining the same strength proprieties, producing substantial cost savings for the mill.

 We are very excited about the prospects for our Glu-Pulp® process and are continuing to work toward commercializing it.
-For more information, contact me at 404-606-0704, and stay tuned for further blog posts!
+For more information, you can contact Pulmac here and stay tuned for further blog posts!